0 / 0

 }

 For the CheckingStatus and CreditHistory columns, the rare_combinations attributes specifies a combination of values that rarely occur in the training data.
-If Watson OpenScale finds records in the payload data that contains the combination, the records are identified as drift.
+If records are found in the payload data that contain the combination, the records are identified as drift.

 Categorical- numeric range constraint